Quantum capacity analysis of finite-dimensional lossy channels: A conjecture

-The antidegradability conditions \eqref{equation:antidegconditions} provide a powerful tool for identifying "useless" channels; the level-by-level structure of the conditions tempt us to take the result one step further: what if each time a single level $j$ degrades following $\gamma_{j0}-\gamma_{jj}\leq 0$, it means that the $j$ level needs to be excluded in order to achieve optimal encoding?
+The antidegradability conditions \eqref{equation:antidegconditions} provide a powerful tool for identifying "useless" channels; the level-by-level structure of the conditions tempt us to take the result one step further: what if each time a single level $j$ degrades following $\gamma_{j0}-\gamma_{jj}\geq 0$, it means that the $j$ level needs to be excluded in order to achieve optimal encoding?
 That is:

-If this were true, it would mean that the quantum capacity of a $d$-dimensional MAD channel satisfying $\gamma_{j0} -\gamma_{jj}\leq 0$ for some $j$ would be equal to that of a different channel which takes a $(d-1)$-dimensional input system and outputs a $d$-dimensional system, and this capacity might actually be computable\footnote{This was the case for complete dampings in \cite{mad3}.}.
-This is true in those regions where we were able to actually compute the quantum capacity using the procedure illustrated in Section \ref{section:procedure}; we went back to MAD3 channel and trusted the conjecture to try and extend previous computations of the quantum capacity, resulting in what is reported in the following section.
+If this were true, it would mean that the quantum capacity of a $d$-dimensional MAD channel satisfying $\gamma_{j0} -\gamma_{jj}\leq 0$ for some $j$ would be equal to that of a different channel which takes a $(d-1)$-dimensional input system and outputs a $d$-dimensional system, and this capacity might actually be computable.
+Theorem~\ref{Teorema2} reveals that is the case when $j$-th level undergoes to complete damping, i.e. when $\gamma_{jj} =0$.
+More generally we can verify the validity of \eqref{equation:conjecture} in all the cases where we were able to actually compute the quantum capacity using the procedures illustrated in previous sections.
+For instance for $d=4$ the conjecture holds for subregions of the non degradability region $ND3$ and $ND1$ of the channel analyzed in Sec.~\ref{sec:example} where the condition $\gamma_{j0} - \gamma_{jj}\geq 0$ is verified with $j=3$, and for the regions $ND2$ and $ND3$ where instead it applies to $j=1$.
+The same result applies also for the $d=3$ MAD channels solved in~\cite{mad3}.
+To strengthen the argument here go back to these and extend the results analyzed there to include new regions of the parameter space which were left unsolved by previous works.
+As we shall see, also for them the conjecture is correct.

-\subsubsection{Back to MAD3}
+\subsection{Back to MAD3}

-We tried to find the quantum capacity in the cheese-wedge region ABCDEF depicted in \figref{fig:MAD3-parameterSpace}.
-In particular, we tried to prove that the capacity on the face ABFE, which we already know to be the same as that of an amplitude damping channel with decay probability $\gamma_{10}$, is equal to that of the face ACGE: